Inventorum-Development-Team/IDT_The-Great-War-of-the-Worlds/README.md

 OFFENSIVE by Cephei

-Known issues:

-*This is an open beta: the Tier I & II human weapons, Martian and their guns, six Tripods, nine Martian Bases, and seven Martian Flying Machines are available.
-*The Geoscape is almost done, but the unique missions are still WIP.
-Expect to still find vanilla enemies.
-*The weapons are less unbalanced
-*The Triffids, Mutant Crusher, Line Infantry and Ravager disabled temporaly *The custom damage types are not in the Martian armors yet *A few starting techs available.
-*Some translation on Spanish and French are missing *Could be hidden bugs and crashes.
-Don't forget to report them!

-*Try the weapons as much as you can, we want to balance them and your feedback will be fundamental to do it.
-At the moment, we have not included all the features and we have maintained research, races and vanilla weapons.
-In theory it should serve along with any other mod.
-As soon as we launch the complete version, we will deactivate most of the vanilla stuff

 How do I install this mod?

 First you need to get a legal copy of Xcom: UFO Defense.
 You can get it at Steam or GOG.com :) Download the latest OpenXcom Extended (OXCE) version here, available for PC, Android, macOS and iOS.
 Put your original Xcom data inside /UFO folder